Biden or Trump, no guarantee of a post-Brexit U.S.-UK trade deal

 “There is not going to be any hard border, certainly not applied by the UK,” Raab said, adding that if the EU made a similar commitment, “it would also help the negotiations.”

-Jacob Funk Kirkegaard, a non-resident senior fellow Peterson Institute for International Economics, said Biden’s warning suggests that perhaps he is just not that interested in a deal.
+Jacob Funk Kirkegaard, a nonresident senior fellow at the Peterson Institute for International Economics, said Biden’s warning suggests that perhaps he is just not that interested in a deal.

 Trump has developed close ties to Johnson, but Biden’s warning suggests he may not do the same, he said.